 On one of the roads leading out of Jerusalem to the village of Emmaus, some of those who had witnessed Jesus being beaten and crucified were discussing amongst themselves the events of Jesus’ death.
 Suddenly, Jesus appears unknown to these men and asks them why they are so sad.
 They explain that Jesus, whom they had hoped was the Messiah, had been crucified and died.

-These men did not seem to realize that the one to whom they were speaking—was Jesus.
-It was not until the Lord took bread and broke it and handed it to the men, that they realized it was Him.
-As Jesus reached out His hands, they noticed the nail holes where He had been pierced.
-Surprisingly, they did not recognize that it was Jesus by His appearance, most likely because He had been so badly disfigured by His torture and death.
+These men did not realize that the one whom they were speaking was Jesus.
+It was not until He took bread and broke it and handed it to the men, that they realized it was Jesus.
+As He reached out His hands, the disciples noticed the scars from the nails in His wrists.
+These men did not recognize Jesus by His appearance, likely because of the scars He still borne and His resurrected body.

 Luke 24:13-31 Now behold, two of them were traveling that same day to a village called Emmaus, which was seven miles from Jerusalem.
 And they talked together of all these things which had happened.
 So it was, while they conversed and reasoned, that Jesus Himself drew near and went with them.
 But their eyes were restrained, so that they did not know Him.
 And He said to them, “What kind of conversation is this that you have with one another as you walk and are sad?”
 Then the one whose name was Cleopas answered and said to Him, “Are You the only stranger in Jerusalem, and have You not known the things which happened there in these days?”
 And He said to them, “What things?”
 So they said to Him, “The things concerning Jesus of Nazareth, who was a Prophet mighty in deed and word before God and all the people, and how the chief priests and our rulers delivered Him to be condemned to death, and crucified Him.
 But we were hoping that it was He who was going to redeem Israel.
 Indeed, besides all this, today is the third day since these things happened.
 Yes, and certain women of our company, who arrived at the tomb early, astonished us.
 When they did not find His body, they came saying that they had also seen a vision of angels who said He was alive.
 And certain of those who were with us went to the tomb and found it just as the women had said; but Him they did not see.”
 Then He said to them, “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 Ought not the Christ to have suffered these things and to enter into His glory?”
 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.
 Then they drew near to the village where they were going, and He indicated that He would have gone farther.
 But they constrained Him, saying, “Abide with us, for it is toward evening, and the day is far spent.”
 And He went in to stay with them.
 Now it came to pass, as He sat at the table with them, that He took bread, blessed and broke it, and gave it to them.
 Then their eyes were opened and they knew Him; and He vanished from their sight.